TrangPham/django-admin-confirm/docs/development_process.md

 **Local:**
 _You can skip this and just use docker if you want_

-_NOTE: as of 2022-04-12 I don't know if 3.8.0 works anymore if you're on newer versions of macOS.
-See: https://github.com/pyenv/pyenv/issues/2143#issuecomment-1072032647 You can try using another version of python locally or use docker_

 Install pyenv
-pyenv install 3.8.0
+pyenv install 3.9.9

 Create **virtualenv** via pyenv

 ```
-pyenv virtualenv 3.8.0 django-admin-confirm-3.8.0
+pyenv virtualenv 3.9.9 django-admin-confirm-3.9.9
 ```

-Now your terminal should have `(django-admin-confirm-3.8.0)` prefix, because `.python-version` should have auto switch your virtual env
+Now your terminal should have `(django-admin-confirm-3.9.9)` prefix, because `.python-version` should have auto switch your virtual env

 Install requirements